Promoting better understanding through web site development, event organizing, information dissemination, and technical support.

 The Copy Exchange was started in the mid 80s, producing a newsletter that included copies of progressive articles and political cartoons that had been submitted by mail.
 A small crew would sort through the submitted material, cut and paste together the final newsletter, run it off on the Copy Exchange Xerox machine, address and mail.

 The Copy Exchange is small, very nonprofit organization based in Iowa City, which relies on a few volunteers for disseminating peace and justice information.
-Our past projects include placing graphics and literature on Iowa City Public Library kiosks, and cosponsoring local public lectures on progressive issues.
+Our past projects include support for a project assisting the citizens of Nicaragua during the Iran-Contra affair, placing graphics and literature on Iowa City Public Library kiosks, and cosponsoring local public lectures on progressive issues.
 The Copy Exchange website was started some time in the late 90s with the goal of collecting and disseminating peace and justice material, along the lines on the original newsletter that was published a decade earlier.